FallibleInc/pysession/README.md

 ### Pysession

 Automatically save python interpreter code to a file or secret Gist.
 You can turn this off for any session.
 Helpful when you want to share a piece of code you just hacked on the shell or wanted to save it in a file for use later.

+Tested with IPython, Python2 & Python3 default shells.

 ![Pysession demo](./pysession_demo.gif)